andrelmbackman/push_swap/README.md

 types of algorithms and choose the one (of many) most appropriate solution for an optimized data sorting."

+[DESCRIBE PROJECT]

+[DESCRIBE MOVES]

+[DESCRIBE ALGORITHM]

+[DESCRIBE LEARNINGS, MISTAKES]
+- radix sort was not efficient, too many operations following the rules of the project, pushing to stack b and then stack a a lot of times.
+- making 10 chunks and then looking for the biggest/smallest required quite a few moves to order them like that in b_stack and a lot of rotations to push them back in the right order to a_stack

 - [] visualizer: pygame
 https://docs.python.org/3/library/subprocess.html